HomeSpan/HomeSpan/docs/README.md

 # Latest Updates

+#### 12/7/2020

+> HomeSPan 1.1.0 - first update.
+Adds ability to specify Accessory IDs, which helps when developing Homespan devices that can automatically add and delete Accessories.

 #### 11/27/2020

 > HomeSpan 1.0.1 is the initial public release.
 It is 100% feature-complete and includes 16 very detailed [tutorial-sketches](Tutorials.md) providing step-by-step instructions on how to use HomeSpan to create your own HomeKit devices.
 A 10-page [User Guide](UserGuide.md) provides addtional details on how to configure your finished HomeKit device for use on your WiFi network, and how to pair it to HomeKit.